* Experts from EU member states to meet on Thursday

 * EU law provides for up to 400 mln euros in compensation

-Russian ban on EU food imports announced in retaliation for
+impact of a Russian ban on EU food imports and agreed emergency

 Western sanctions over Moscow's actions in Ukraine.